ImageMagick/Usage-Markdown/canvas/index.md

 ### Create Image of same size {#sized}

-One most basic techniques, when using ImageMagick, is to generate a canvas of the same size as some existing image.
+One of the most basic techniques, when using ImageMagick, is to generate a canvas of the same size as some existing image.
 This can be done by converting that existing image into the canvas needed, but preserving the image's original size.

-Generally it is not just the images size that needs to be preserved, but all the images meta-data as well.
+Generally, it is not just the image's size that needs to be preserved, but all the image's meta-data as well.
-That in things such as labels, comments, color profiles, time delays, as well as the save compression and depth.
+That is, things such as labels, comments, color profiles, time delays, as well as the save compression and depth.
-This meta-data can be important if you want to annotate those such information on the newly blanked canvas, or you plan to overlay the original image onto the new canvas.
+This meta-data can be important if you want to annotate such information onto the newly blanked canvas, or you plan to overlay the original image onto the new canvas.

-Naturally IM provides a large number of ways to do this, usually as a side-effect of using various image operations.
+Naturally, IM provides a large number of ways to do this, usually as a side-effect of using various image operations.
-Only a few are very obvious about there use in clearing an image to a solid color.
+Only a few are very obvious about their use in clearing an image to a solid color.

-To the left is a test image...
+Here is a test image...
 Don't worry above how I actually generated this image, it is not important for the exercise.
 I did design it to contain a range of colors, transparencies and other features, specifically to give IM a good workout when used.